thomasleveil/b3-plugin-bf3stats/README.rst

 1.1.1
   - Do not duplicate requests for a same player made multiple times waiting for the update result
   - Cosmetic changes to the way results are displayed

+1.1.2
+  - Fixes bug preventing the plugin to load with B3 1.8.2